By celebrating written language, Prospect Street

 to be the literary

 Prospect Street Writers House’s philosophy is embodied in poet Donald Hall’s maxim – “The friendship of writers is the history of literature.”
 Situated in the village of North Bennington, Vermont, Prospect Street celebrates written language and fosters literary discourse.
-Small classes, time to write, and good company form the basis of what this writers house has to offer.
+Peace & quiet, time to write, and good company form the basis of what this writers house has to offer.

 A Message From V Hansmann

-I graduated with a low-res MFA concentration in nonfiction in June of 2011.
+I graduated with a concentration in nonfiction from a low-res MFA in June of 2011.
 Those two years changed my life.
 After thirty years in business, I had become the English major I always intended to be.
-I cherished the ten-day residencies in January and June, because for once I was in the company of smart, accomplished people who were interested in the same thing I was – learning to be a better writer.
+I cherished the ten-day residencies in January and June, because for once I was in the company of smart, accomplished people who loved books and were interested in the same thing I was – learning to be a better writer.

 As I neared graduation, Donald Hall’s insistence on “the friendship of writers” wouldn’t let me go.
 A café in Greenwich Village near my home offered spoken word programming in their basement for two hours before the jazz combos arrived.
-My pitch for a reading series was accepted and two months after graduation the inaugural program went off without a visible hitch.
-By 2013, it was happening monthly.
-I organized the lineups of readers, emceed semi-awkwardly, and invited everyone back to my apartment afterwards to continue the conversation over pizza and wine.
-April 24, 2019 will be its 80th reading.
+My pitch for a reading series was accepted and two months after graduation the inaugural program went off without a hitch.
+I organized the lineups of readers, emceed semi-awkwardly, then invited everyone back to my apartment afterwards to continue the conversation over pizza and wine.

-The establishment of Prospect Street Writers House is the obvious next step after poetry and pizza.
-I’m doing this to keep regret at bay.
-I have to.
-Prospect Street will be an Open House.
-The discoveries you make here will be incremental – find the missing chapter/scene/character in your novel, revive confidence in your poetic vision, jumpstart your project, meet the new friend who will be that perfect second reader for your manuscript.
+The establishment of Prospect Street Writers House is my next step after ten years of poetry and pizza.
+The discoveries you make here will be incremental – jumpstart your project, nail down that missing or misshapen chapter/scene/character, revive confidence in your poetic vision, meet the new friend who will be that perfect second reader for your manuscript.
+Come and find out.

 And I hope you’ll come back.